CinisSec/raycast-scripts/README.md

 As a result these scripts have been designed with MacOS and Raycast as a platform.

 - Battery status
-- [Buienalarm](https://buienalarm.nl) shortcut for predefined locations (delft, rotterdam, asmterdam, brussels)
+- [Buienalarm](https://buienalarm.nl) shortcut for predefined locations (delft, rotterdam, antwerp, brussels)
 - Pomodoro timer